openstack/kuryr-kubernetes/doc/source/installation/network_policy.rst

                     pod_label,namespace,kuryrnetwork,kuryrnetworkpolicy,
                     kuryrport

-Note that if you also want to enable prepopulation of ports pools upon new namespace creation, you need to also dd the kuryrnetwork_population handler (more details on :doc:`./ports-pool`):
+Note that if you also want to enable prepopulation of ports pools upon creation of first pod on pods network in a namespace, you need to also add the kuryrnetwork_population handler
+(more details on :doc:`./ports-pool`):

 .. code-block:: ini